Proscenium builder is poised to make $1 billion announcement next week

 In addition to the luxury hotel, where rooms would likely rent from $400 a night, the project would contain more than 200 condos priced from $1 million.

-as much as some of the city’s largest towers — commanding per-square-foot prices well above existing rates.
+It would also include 240,000 square feet of office space — as much as some of the city’s largest towers — commanding per-square-foot prices well above existing rates.
 Some 130,000 square feet of planned upscale retail space also would be priced well above market.

 The 18-story project also would contain some 1,600 seats of entertainment space — an 800-seat, off-Broadway style arts theater, a 300-seat jazz club and another 500-seat venue — that would generate little overall income.
 Proscenium would also be required to build 2,000 parking spaces to meet city codes.